Travel guide

 2. Go to SIMs or SIM cards & mobile networks and select your travel eSIM.

-3. Mark that eSIM as the line for Mobile data (the preferred SIM for data).
+3. Mark that eSIM as the line for Mobile Data (the preferred SIM for data).

-When do the days and data start counting?
+When days and data start counting

-Regarding data, consumption is very intuitive: every megabyte you use for browsing, maps, video, or messaging is deducted from your data allowance as the local network provides you with internet.
+Regarding data, consumption is very intuitive: every megabyte you use browsing, with maps, video, or messaging is deducted from your data allowance as the local network provides you with internet.
 There is no intermediate roaming or surcharges for using one network or another within the destination.
 Two practical tips:

 What to do if the eSIM doesn't connect

-• Confirm data roaming: check that it is activated on the eSIM line (not the main one), as we saw in the iPhone and Android sections.
+• Confirm data roaming: check that it is activated on the eSIM line (not on the main one), as we saw in the iPhone and Android sections.

-• Wait a few minutes: after landing, the network may take a while to fully activate.
+• Wait a few minutes: after landing, the network may take a little while to fully activate.
 Turn airplane mode on and off to force a search.

-If after all this you still don't have a connection, don't get stuck: we have a dedicated guide on what to do when the eSIM doesn't connect abroad with more solutions, and our 24/7 Spanish-speaking support is available to help you at any time from any of the 218 destinations.
+If after all this you still don't have a connection, don't get stuck: we have a dedicated guide on what to do when your eSIM doesn't connect abroad with more solutions, and our 24/7 Spanish-speaking support is available to help you at any time from any of the 218 destinations.

-Keep your number on the main SIM
+Keeping your number on your main SIM

 The recommended setting when traveling is clear: leave your main SIM active for voice and SMS, but with data roaming deactivated on that line, and put all data in charge of the eSIM.
 This way, your number remains operational for receiving important calls and messages, but you don't spend a single cent on data roaming with your operator.
-The following table summarizes the steps for both systems:
+The following table summarizes the steps in both systems:

 Step iPhone Android